facelessuser/PyMdown/Usage.md

 js: []
 ```

 CSS files and Javascript files can be URLs or file paths.
-When specifying a file path, a `!` can be used to precede the path, then PyMdown will just link skip converting the file to an absolute or relative path.
-If the file path is preceded by a `^` the file content will be embedded in the HTML under a style or script tag as depending on the source.
+When specifying a file path, a `!` can be used to precede the path so that PyMdown will just link the file and skip converting the file to an absolute or relative path.
+If the file path is preceded by a `^`, the file content will be embedded in the HTML under a style or script tag depending on the source type.

 CSS and Javascript files can also be followed by `;encoding` to read in the file with the specified encoding.

 ### Javascript and CSS Quickload Aliases
-Sometimes, you may have files you occasionally want to include on the fly.
+Sometimes you may have files you occasionally want to include on the fly.
 PyMdown allows for defining aliases that can be referenced in a file's frontmatter to include multiple Javascript and/or CSS files.
-CSS and Javascript included in the the quickload aliases follow the same rules as the normal [CSS and Javascript](#javascript-and-css) includes.
+CSS and Javascript included in the the quick-load aliases follow the same rules as the normal [CSS and Javascript](#javascript-and-css) includes.

 ```yaml
 # Quick load aliases